hay/dataknead/README.md

 Knead("cities.csv").map(lambda city:city["city"].upper()).write("cities-uppercased.json")
 ```

-To return one key in every item, you can pass a string as a shortcut
+To return one key in every item, you can pass a string as a shortcut:
 ```python
 Knead("cities.csv").map("city").write("city-names.csv")
 # Is the same as